dbsectrainer/enterprise-grade-checklists/docs/CASE_STUDY.md

    - Responsive design for all devices

 2. **Domain-Specific Checklists**
-   - Frontend Development
+   - Frontend Development (with automated validation and best practices guide)
-   - Backend Development
+   - Backend Development (with performance optimization and validation)
-   - Cloud Infrastructure
+   - Cloud Infrastructure (with cost optimization and compliance mapping)
-   - Data Management
+   - Data Management (with quality guide and validation)
-   - DevOps Practices
+   - DevOps Practices (with compliance mapping and validation)
-   - Mobile Development
+   - Mobile Development (with platform guides and validation)
-   - Security Measures
+   - Security Measures (with incident response and compliance)
-   - AI/ML Integration
+   - AI/ML Integration (with governance guide and ethics framework)

 3. **Technical Implementation**
    - HTML5/CSS3/JavaScript architecture